-CBS All Access is video-on-demand service that offers its users thousands of new and old media content owned by CBS Interactive and its affiliate partners.
-Moreover, it features about half a dozen of original series like The Good Flight and Star Trek: Discovery with a few more in production.
+CBS All Access is a video-on-demand service that offers its users thousands of new and old media content owned by CBS Interactive and its affiliate partners.
+Moreover, it features about half a dozen original series like The Good Fight and Star Trek: Discovery with a few more in production.
 Members also have access to Live TV, where they can stream their favorite sports and live events on CBS.

 Subscribers may find its video and audio quality quite unsettling as it provides videos at 720p (maximum quality) with two-channel stereo sound.
 Right now, CBS All Access is available only in the United States and Canada.

 Alexa Rank: 48,070

 Are you a serious film buff and finding Netflix not the right fit?
 If yes, then you should check Fandor.
 This California based company is a relatively new player in the online streaming business but proving out to be a stiff competitor to Netflix and other big online platforms.